lttng/lttng-docs/contents/using-lttng/controlling-tracing/lttng-live.md

 LTTng live is implemented, in LTTng, solely on the relay daemon side.
-As trace data is sent over the network to a relay daemon by a (possibly remote) consumer daemon, a _tee_ may be created: trace data will be recorded to trace files _as well as_ being transmitted to a connected live viewer:
+As trace data is sent over the network to a relay daemon by a (possibly remote) consumer daemon, a _tee_ is created: trace data is recorded to trace files _as well as_ being transmitted to a connected live viewer:

 <div class="img img-90">
     <object data="/images/docs26/lttng-live-relayd.svg" type="image/svg+xml">